 AOD-9604

-A 16-amino-acid C-terminal analogue of human growth hormone, originally investigated for lipolytic activity and subsequently studied for cartilage repair and post-injury recovery.
+A 16-amino-acid C-terminal analogue of human growth hormone, originally investigated for lipolytic activity without IGF-1 effects, and subsequently studied for cartilage repair and post-injury recovery.

 Mechanism of action